akiradeveloper/sorock/book/src/multi-threading.md

 # Multi Threading

-Inside RaftProcess, there is a state called `RaftCore` and many threads to process it concurrently on an event-driven basis, most of them are driven by timers.
+Inside `RaftProcess`, there are so many looping threads to process concurrently.

 ![](images/multi-threading.png)